Vitalizing The Therapeutic Encounter

-Engaging Spontaneity & Passion in Service Of Change & Growth
+Engaging Spontaneity & Passion in Service Of Change, Growth & Aliveness

 This workshop explores using vitalizing interventions that are enriching and transformative in their lived experience, rather than simply reflecting on one’s own process.

-This is challenging but rewarding work: supporting the client’s growing ability to develop by facing paradox, tolerating uncertainty and complexity, and accepting ‘what is’.
+This is such challenging and rewarding work: supporting the client’s growing ability to grow by facing paradox and dilemmas, tolerating uncertainty and complexity, and ultimately, accepting ‘what is’.

 “Transformative change is not a consequence of a logical, sequential, reflected upon process, but of conscious, pre-conscious, and unconscious, mutual penetration.